Tekoa (Israeli settlement): Founding

 Tekoa was established in 1975 as a Nahal outpost in the vicinity of the Palestinian village of Tuqu'.
 In 1977 it was handed over to civilian residents.
-It is named after the hometown of the biblical prophet Amos, which is usually identified with Khirbet Tuqu' (located 3 km away adjacent to the Palestinian village of Tuqu').
+It is named after the ancient town of Tekoa, hometown of the biblical prophet Amos, which is usually identified with Khirbet Tuqu' (located 3 km away adjacent to the Palestinian village of Tuqu').

 Tekoa is built on 1071 dunam of land which, according to ARIJ, Israel confiscated from the Palestinian citizens of Tuqu'.

 The town is located 5 miles south of Bethlehem at the foot of Herodion ("Herod's Palace").

 Archaeology and landmarks

 Ancient caves and caves that were dug in the karst chalk stone of the Nachal Tekoa or Wadi Khureitun, named after Chariton the Confessor, by monks from the Lavras of Saint Chariton and his successor Euthymius the Great, are right behind Tekoa.

 Geography

 Tekoa is located 2,177 ft above sea level on a ridge surrounded on three sides by a deep canyon, Nahal Tekoa, that runs east to the Dead Sea.
 It has a mean annual rainfall of 410mm, an average annual temperature of 17 degree Celsius, and an average annual humidity of c.
 60 percent.